basmajalloul/qe-feature-representation/README.md

-# Quantum-Enhanced Feature Representation for Motor Function Assessment
+# Quantum-Enhanced Recurrent Models for Cognitive–Motor Assessment

 This repository contains all data and code used in the experiments described in our ECAI 2025 submission (Paper #2668).